Napa Valley trip-May, 2010

 After a quick stop at Paraduxx to purchase a couple of bottles of ‘Reflection’, we went to the final interview of the day with Kevin Morrisey, winemaker at Ehlers Estate in St Helena.

-Kevin has a great sense of humor and you get the feeling that even though he is passionate about making wine, it makes him smile first and keeps things from getting too serious.
+Kevin has a great sense of humor and you get the feeling that even though he is passionate about making wine, but somehow he keeps things from getting too serious.
 He also revealed his love for Rose (specifically, European Rose).

 I’m seeing a Rose pattern in wine country….we’ll look deeper into this in future podcasts.